Walmart and Flipkart Celebrate Vriddhi Graduates: 2,500 MSMEs on a Path to Enhancing Their Capabilities in Domestic Markets

 Leigh Hopkins, Executive Vice President, International Strategy, Development and Asia Region, Walmart International, said, “Walmart is proud to announce the graduation of over 2,500 MSMEs of the Walmart Vriddhi program today.
 We are delighted to be able to support small business owners’ growth ambitions with this program.
 Walmart has an ongoing commitment of tripling exports from India by 2027 to $10 billion annually, and we look forward to supporting more small businesses in their efforts by providing potential access to online and offline markets in India.”

-Many local home-grown brands have already benefited from training from the Vriddhi program.
+Many local home-grown brands have already benefited from training from the Walmart Vriddhi program.

 • Jutex India has joined the Flipkart marketplace and been empowered to better leverage market dynamics and enhance its performance, despite challenging circumstances.